Adry04/Adry04/README.md

 - 👋 Hi, I’m Adry04
 - 👀 I’m interested in learning new programming languages and other stuff
-- 🌱 I’m currently learning java and mysql
+- 🌱 I’m currently learning spring and python
 - 💞️ I’m looking to collaborate on some new programs
 - 📫 How to reach me: adrianodevita8@gmail.com